-Candidates and commentators exacerbated the fluid, even finicky nature of extrajudicial assessments of the natural-born citizen clause by continually insisting that the issue either had been resolved by legal experts or should be resolved by the courts.74 If ever there was a candidate who was in a position to insist the American people assume the mantle of responsibility in assessing the meaning of this clause, it was Senator Cruz, the man who has made a political career of railing against legal elites and insisting that the Constitution belongs to the American people.75 However, neither Cruz nor his opponents have challenged the voters to decide this issue.76 Everyone, it seems, is calling for elite resolution of the issue.
-Donald Trump has referenced the authority of the courts,77 while Cruz has insisted that a group of smart lawyers have settled the issue.78 Neither sees a role for the popular constitutionalism for which Cruz himself has advocated on other issues of vital constitutional import.
+Candidates and commentators exacerbated the fluid, even finicky nature of extrajudicial assessments of the natural-born citizen clause by continually insisting that the issue either had been resolved by legal experts or should be resolved by the courts.
+If ever there was a candidate who was in a position to insist the American people assume the mantle of responsibility in assessing the meaning of this clause, it was Senator Cruz, the man who has made a political career of railing against legal elites and insisting that the Constitution belongs to the American people.
+However, neither Cruz nor his opponents have challenged the voters to decide this issue.
+Everyone, it seems, is calling for elite resolution of the issue.
+Donald Trump has referenced the authority of the courts.
+Neither sees a role for the popular constitutionalism for which Cruz himself has advocated on other issues of vital constitutional import.